-What does this mean for the Great Park that we just voted for?
+Because of the delay, they said they'd wait until next month.
+Now it looks like the county is out of luck.What does this mean for the Great Park that we just voted for?
 As things stand now, it's gone.
 The developers drooling over a chance to grab a chunk of the base want to build houses and condos, not art museums or botanical gardens.
 There will be parks at El Toro—because developers know nearby open space increases property values—but nothing on the scale of the Great Park.
 So what's going to be built at El Toro?
 At this point, that's anyone's guess.
 The Navy has already said they'll sell the base for "mixed use" development, and that means pretty much everything.
 Look for lots of commercial and housing development—and all the increased traffic and pollution that brings.

-Who's ultimately going to end up with the land?
+Chances are there will be a park there—just not the grand park everyone voted for.Who's ultimately going to end up with the land?
 Simply put, the Navy will sell the land to whatever Irvine Co. it wants to.